Best SaaS Accounting Software: 2026 Buyer's Guide for Growing Companies

 ASC 606 compliance automation

 Whether you choose Sage Intacct, NetSuite, or specialized tools like Maxio, the platform must handle multi-period revenue recognition and deferred revenue management across different subscription terms and contract modifications.
-This isn't a nice-to-have feature; it's table stakes for SaaS companies operating at scale.
+This isn't a nice-to-have feature but rather table stakes for SaaS companies operating at scale.

 SaaS metrics reporting

 The system should turn financial data into the metrics investors actually want to see.
-Look for automated calculation of MRR, ARR, customer acquisition cost (CAC), lifetime value (LTV), cohort retention, and revenue waterfall reporting.
+Look for automated calculation of MRR, ARR, customer acquisition cost, lifetime value, cohort retention, and revenue waterfall reporting.
 Exporting data to spreadsheets for manual calculations defeats the purpose of having accounting software.

 Multi-entity and multi-currency support